Arctostaphylos densiflora ‘Howard Mcminn’ (Howard Mcminn Manzanita)

 Cold Tolerance: Tolerant to 15°F

-One of the most garden tolerant species of manzanita, so a good species to start with if you want to try a manzanita.
+One of the most garden tolerant species of manzanita, good for coastal and inland gardens, so a good species to start with if you want to try a manzanita.

-Minimal pruning is needed mostly to remove dead or diseased wood and to maintain shape.
+Minimal pruning is needed - mostly to remove dead/diseased wood, to maintain shape, or to reveal an interesting branch structure.
 It's best done in late winter or early spring before new growth starts.

 Use mulch to help retain soil moisture, reduce weeds, and protect roots, but keep mulch away from the stem to prevent moisture buildup.